All Episodes

 Don't raise it the next day because the price of crude went up yesterday.

-I said, Well, what is this?
+I said, well, what is this?

 We're not here just to help you out.

-I know that's that's uh that that's very suspicious.
+I know that's very suspicious.

-Well, yeah, but it's I don't know what the lead time is, but it's got to be four or five months from the time that Exxon buys a barrel of oil in Iraq or Iran, and I buy a gallon of gas from that same oil here in Cincinnati.
+Well, yeah, but I don't know what the lead time is, but it's got to be four or five months from the time that Exxon buys a barrel of oil in Iraq or Iran, and I buy a gallon of gas from that same oil here in Cincinnati.

-Well, you gotta be careful when you start throwing out the figures.
+But you've got to be careful when you start throwing out the figures.

-Uh what I have to tell you is that I don't know the oil business well enough to say that that's not the way it happens in what all I know is that there were examples, like for in Atlanta, there were a couple stage stations charging six bucks a gallon.
+What I have to tell you is that I don't know the oil business well enough to say that that's not the way it happens.

-Now that is gouging.
+Now, that is gouging.

-There's no no question that that was gouging.
+There is no question that that was gouging.

 This happens.

-Well, I think the average American sees the you know the price go up a dollar on the futures market, and the next morning gas goes up a nickel, and they say, okay, well, all the oil companies got got this something worked out, they're in conspiracy, and there goes the price of oil again.
+Well, I think the average American sees the price go up a dollar on the futures market, and the next morning gas goes up a nickel, and they say, okay, well, all the oil companies got this something worked out.

 Thanks for taking my call.

-Uh but uh one other one other comment.
+But one other comment.

-Uh John, I know you're out there.
+John, I know you're out there.

-Uh let's say you're in the market to sell your house.
+Let's say you're in the market to sell your house.

-Uh one thing that you might want to do if if the if the prices in your neighborhood for homes start rising for whatever reason, I mean who will who can know why?
+One thing that you might want to do if the prices in your neighborhood for homes start rising for whatever reason.

 It's generally what people will be willing to pay for it.